USAA CDs review

 Opening hours: Monday to Friday, 9 a.m. to 5 p.m. and Saturday, 9 a.m. to 1 p.m.
 ET.

 - 125 Prince George Street

 Annapolis, MD 21401

 Opening hours: Monday to Friday, 9 a.m. to 5 p.m. and Saturday, 9 a.m. to 3 p.m.
 ET.

 Opening hours: Monday to Friday, 8.30 a.m. to 5.30 p.m. and Saturday, 8.30 p.m. to 1 p.m.
 CT.

 The bank has two savings accounts that are FDIC-insured and have no monthly service fees:

 - The USAA Savings Account is ideal for starter savers.
-You can open an account with $25, and earn interest on your growing balance.
-Interest starts at 0.09% for balances below $1,000, and maxes out at 0.15% on balances of $10,000 or more.
+You can open an account with $25 and earn 0.01% interest on your total balance.